 6. It’s competitive – in a good way.

-Swimming lessons at Goldfish Swim School allow your child to be competitive in a non-threatening way.
+swim lessons at Goldfish Swim School allow your child to be competitive in a non-threatening way.
 Your young swimmer will work hard to try to advance the next level, try and master a new swim skill, and, on the Goldfish Swim Team, compete against others – on a no-pressure swim team.

 7. It’s a safe way to release energy.

 Kids seem to have endless amounts of energy to burn, and that’s no different for kids with ADHD.
 It can be tiresome to find ways for kids so safely use up their energy, but swimming is a productive way to do so.
-Plus, by taking swimming lessons at Goldfish Swim School, your child will learn the things all kids should know how to do in the water and you can rest assured, as a parent, that your child will have learned a lifelong skill.
+Plus, by taking swim lessons at Goldfish Swim School, your child will learn the things all kids should know how to do in the water and you can rest assured, as a parent, that your child will have learned a lifelong skill.